meshtastic/firmware/docs/sw-design.md

 * While in LS: Every send_owner_interval (defaults to 4, i.e. one hour), when we wake to send our position we _also_ broadcast our owner.
 This lets new nodes on the network find out about us or correct duplicate node number assignments.
 * While in LS/NB/DARK: If the user presses a button (EVENT_PRESS) we go to full ON mode for screen_on_secs (default 30 seconds).
 Multiple presses keeps resetting this timeout
 * While in LS/NB/DARK: If we receive new text messages (EVENT_RECEIVED_TEXT_MSG), we go to full ON mode for screen_on_secs (same as if user pressed a button)
-* While in LS: if we receive packets on the radio (EVENT_RECEIVED_PACKET) we will wake and handle them and stay awake in NB mode for min_wake_secs (default 10 seconds)
+* While in LS: while we receive packets on the radio (EVENT_RECEIVED_PACKET) we will wake and handle them and stay awake in NB mode for min_wake_secs (default 10 seconds)
 * While in NB: If we do have packets the phone (EVENT_PACKETS_FOR_PHONE) would want we transition to DARK mode for wait_bluetooth secs.

 ### events that decrease cpu activity